flutter/website/flutter-for-android.md

 }
 {% endprettify %}

 ## How do I layout my Widgets?
-Where is my XML layout file
+Where is my XML layout file?

 In Android, you write layouts via XML, but in Flutter you write your layouts with a widget tree.

-Here is an example of how you would display a simple Widget on the screen and add some padding to it.
+Here is an example of how you would display a simple widget on the screen and add some padding to it.

 <!-- skip -->